caleb531/youversion-suggest-api/README.md

 Please note that these returned Bible reference objects do not contain the textual content of the respective references.
-If you want the textual content as well, you must fetch it yourself by calling the above `fetchReferenceContent`.
+If you want the textual content as well, you must fetch it yourself by calling the aforementioned `fetchReferenceContent()`.

 ### Retrieve the first Bible reference matching the given query